AmitKumarDas/Decisions/blogs/openebs_operator_design.md

-### Install, Update, Upgrade, Probe, Checks, Healing via reconciliation
+### Install, Update, Upgrade, Probe / Checks, Self Healing via reconciliation
 Is this and more openebs operator?

 ### Usecase #1 If any desired resource is deleted operator should re-install